 Partner for: Fishflow Tidal Power (FTP) Turbines

-Dutch startup Tidal Bridge develops tidal power plants.
+Dutch startup Tidal Bridge develops tidal power turbines.
 The startup integrates its tidal power turbines into existing building infrastructure like bridges to reduce installation and maintenance costs.
 This enables clients to reduce grid dependence and avail clean energy.
 The startup’s turbine also features fish-friendly designs that minimize the impact of such projects on the marine ecosystem.

 Ocean Power Parks offers Offshore Tidal Energy Platforms